Fit as a Mama Bear

 Cough syrup in a jar with honey and garlic around it and text on the image.

 Simple, sweet, and a great old-fashioned remedy for soothing a sore throat or cough!
-This homemade honey onion syrup needs just 2 ingredients and 36 hours to come together.
+This Homemade Honey and Onion Cough Syrup needs just 2 ingredients and 36 hours to come together.
 From there, it’s a potent, effective remedy for mild coughs or sore throats.

 Brown cough syrup in a mason jar with a stick of honey, onion, and garlic around it